airflow/air/README.txt

 •	A DNS solution should be used and would need to be part of the solution (DNS worked in my testing lab).

-•	In a production setup would have a more robust Pipeline including orchestration and tracking DevOps solutions
+•	In a production setup would have a more robust Pipeline including orchestration and tracking DevOps solutions.

+•	Used the ec2-user account; seen there could be a airflow account used or follow the Enterprise.

+•	The overall security, networking and ports should be given attention.

 Description of the setup, why you chose the technologies used in your stack